Rajratna2004/Excel-Projects/README.md

 # 📊 FNP-Sale-Analysis (Interactive Dashboard using MS Excel)

-## 🎯 Project Objective
+## Project Objective
-The objective of this project is to analyze FNP sales data and create an interactive Excel dashboard for insights.
+You have been given a dataset from FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+The dataset contains details about the products, orders, customers, and relevant dates.
+Your task is to analyze this dataset to uncover key insights related to sales trends, customer behavior, and product performance.

 ## 🔄 Process
 1. Collected and imported data from multiple sheets.